imodpasteur/ZOLA-3D/TEST_DATA/localization_howto.md

 4. Once localization is done (elapsed time ~4 minutes on our Tesla GPU), you can filter the localization table.
 Select `ZOLA -> Filtering`.
 You will see three new windows: disclaimer, scatter plot which can be used to select ROI, and brightness and contrast dialog, which represents now histogram on z localizations.
-We select a broad peak coresponding to the useful data and avoinig artefacts in the lower part of the axial range.
+We select a broad peak coresponding to the useful data and avoiding artefacts in the lower part of the axial range.
 Click OK, enter maximum value of Chi2 = 3 and click OK once again.
 Now our table is filtered.